 - I have a clear product backlog

-Features I consider to add to the product are outlined and described well.
-I can add more items to a product development roadmap anytime.
-I can easily access backlog to make edits.
+Features I’m considering adding to the product are outlined and described well.
+I can add more items to the product development roadmap anytime.
+I can easily access the backlog to make edits.

 - Backlog items are prioritized